 ‘Research’ is defined as an undertaking intended to extend knowledge through a disciplined inquiry or systematic investigation.

 ‘Human participants’ is defined as those individuals whose data, or responses to interventions, stimuli or questions by the researcher, are relevant to answering the research question.

 ‘Research Ethics Board’ (REB) is an arm’s-length independent committee mandated to review the ethical acceptability of human research in accordance with federal, provincial and institutional requirements.

 ‘Ethics Protocol’ is a document describing how the research will be conducted from a participant-centric perspective to ensure that all ethical requirements and standards are maintained.

 - Coordinate and administer U of T’s Research Ethics Boards

 - Provide ethics consultation services

 - Give guidance and advice for writing and submitting a human ethics protocol

-- Provide training and education for faculty, staff and student researchers
+- Provide training and education for researchers